-The amount of the housing assistance payment by the PHA is the rent to owner minus the tenant rent (total tenant payment minus the utility allowance).
+The amount of the housing assistance payment by the PHA is the rent to the owner minus the tenant rent (total tenant payment minus the utility allowance).

-In order to receive housing assistance payments, the owner must comply with all provisions of the HAP contract.
-Unless the owner complies with all provisions of the HAP contract, the owner does not have a right to receive housing assistance payments.
+The owner must comply with all provisions of the HAP contract to receive housing assistance payments.